 Location is critical for any successful business, foot traffic and accessibility having large effects on how many potential customers you have coming through your doors.
-Use these five tips to determine what property is right for your business!
+Use these five tips to determine what property is right for your business:

-1. Buying or leasing?
+- Buying or Leasing?

 The first decision to make when thinking about the ideal location for your business is whether you plan to buy or lease the property.
 If you’re planning to expand your business within the timeframe of a few years, but are starting small, leasing a property is likely a better option for you.
 If you’re looking for a second location, and business is going well and you feel comfortable purchasing a building, buying a property is the better decision.
 Factor in your company’s immediate requirements and future needs into the decision to lease or buy.